stackitcloud/stackit-cli/docs/stackit_load-balancer_observability-credentials_list.md

   List all observability credentials for Load Balancer
   $ stackit load-balancer observability-credentials list

+  List all used observability credentials for Load Balancer
+  $ stackit load-balancer observability-credentials list --used

   List all observability credentials for Load Balancer in JSON format
   $ stackit load-balancer observability-credentials list --output-format json